bogdanrbucur/task-tracker/README.md

 5. Open `setup.sh` and change `APP_USER` to the Linux environment user
 6. Update `DATABASE_URL`, `FILES_PATH` and `LOGS_PATH` in `.env` as required
 7. If deployed on Linux, run `./setup.sh` to create the database and files folders and set their permissions.
 The folders in the paths defined in `.env` will be created.
 If not deploying on Linux, create the paths folders manually
-8. `npm run dev` to run in dev mode
+8. Run `npx prisma migrate deploy` to inialize the database
-9. `npm run build` to build the app
+9. `npm run dev` to run in dev mode
-10. `npm run start` to run the app in production mode on port 3000
+10. `npm run build` to build the app and `npm start` to run in production mode

 ### Automatic start